intel/neural-compressor/docs/source/tuning_strategies.md

 ### Design

 `Basic` strategy is designed for most models to do quantization.
-It includes three stages and each stage is executed sequentially, and the tuning process ends once the codition meets the exist policy.
+It includes three stages and each stage is executed sequentially, and the tuning process ends once the codition meets the exit policy.
 - **Stage I**.
 Op-Type-Wise Tuning

     In this stage, it try to quantized the OPs as many as possible and traverse all op-type-wise tuning configs.
 Note that, we initial the op with difference quantization mode according to the quantization approach.